auth0/docs/articles/product-lifecycle/deprecated/passwordless-start.md

 useCase:
   - customize-connections
 ---
-# Deprecation Notice: Use of /passwordless/start from Confidential Applications
+# Use of /passwordless/start from Confidential Applications Deprecation

 Auth0 is deprecating the use of the `/passwordless/start` endpoint from confidential applications when Auth0 cannot authenticate that the call is made on behalf of the application.